Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Mechanical.md

 The design was then tested with the PCB model.
 That was then printed and used to determine flaws to fix in newer iterations such as:
--Missing window above the lights
+- Missing window above the lights
--Missing slots under the battery
+- Missing slots under the battery
--Diffusion suboptimal
+- Diffusion suboptimal
--USB holes too small
+- USB holes too small
--Did not allow the panel to sit at the right angle
+- Did not allow the panel to sit at the right angle